 Look, if the majority in this country really takes into their head the notion of oppressing a minority, the minority is in dire trouble (which is essentially the situation of roughly every minority in history).
 We could look to the Mormons as a different example, and wonder about their odd treatment in a country founded on religious liberty.

 As a practical matter, gun owners need to ask themselves just how close they are to oppressed minority status in their area.
 My impression is that some of the people screaming the loudest have the least to worry about.

 Guns for lawful self-defense - fine.
 Guns for hunting and sporting recreation - fine.
-Guns as preparation agsint the day we rebel against our government - that sort of talk sounds crazy and will only energize the already-committed.
+Guns as preparation against the day we rebel against our governmen?
+That sort of talk sounds crazy and will only energize the already-committed.
 Please don't expect to win many converts with it.